Skip to content

 Common mistakes to avoid

-• Paying for a free application.
+• Paying for free applications.
 Georgia Gateway and DCA voucher applications should not require a private fee.

-• Ignoring mail or Gateway notices.
-A missed interview, verification deadline, or renewal can stop benefits.
+• Ignoring Gateway notices.
+A missed interview, proof deadline, or renewal can stop benefits.

-• Waiting until the day of shutoff.
+• Waiting until shutoff day.
 Call the utility company and LIHEAP agency as soon as you receive a notice.

 • Assuming Section 8 is emergency rent.
 Voucher waitlists can be closed for long periods.